github/docs/content/site-policy/privacy-policies/github-privacy-statement.md

      Any GitHub page that serves non-essential cookies will have a link in the page’s footer to Cookie settings.
 You can express your preferences at any time by clicking on that linking and updating your settings.

-     Some users will also be able to disable non-essential cookies via a cookie consent banner, including the option to reject all non-essential cookies.
+     Some users will also be able to manage non-essential cookies via a cookie consent banner, including the option to reject all non-essential cookies.
   2. **Generally for all websites**

     You can control the cookies you encounter on the web using a variety of widely-available tools.
 For example: